ericabxy/srd20/_msrd/msrdabilityscores.markdown

 category: modern-basics
 ---

-This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.
+<small>This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.</small>

 ## ABILITY SCORES